 Fibrocystic Breast Tissue

 Some women have lumpy breast tissue called fibrocystic breasts, which may be more painful during certain times of the month.
-Fibrocystic breasts are not necessarily linked to cancer, and the lumps are fluid filled cysts rather than a mass of cells.
+Fibrocystic breasts are not necessarily linked to breast cancer, and the lumps are fluid filled cysts rather than a mass of cells.
 Fibrocystic breast changes are also a common cause of breast pain.
 Fibrocystic breast tissue contains lumps that tend to be more tender just before your menstrual period.

 Certain Medications May Cause Breast Pain

-Known correlations that may trigger increased breast pain include:
+Known triggers to increased breast pain include:

 - Digitalis preparations